 A forensic analysis of the circumstances of the accident must be undertaken to establish its cause.
 Sometimes, the cause of the accident is quite obvious — other times, not so much.

-Even when all parties recognise an accident happened on premises, the site still needs to be investigated to determine whether there was occupier liability of the slip and fall in NSW.
-Your lawyer, and the alleged offending party and their insuring agent will need to understand how the accident occured and determine whether it was an issue that was previously known about, but ignored, or a new issue that has arisen.
+Even when all the parties recognise an accident occurred on third party premises, the site of the accident will still need to be investigated to determine whether the owner or occupier of the premises was liable for the slip and fall in NSW.
+Your lawyer, and the alleged offending party and often their insurance agent, will need to understand how the accident occurred.
+For example, it may be necessary to consider whether the cause of the accident was an issue that was previously known to the owner or occupier of the premises and ignored, or alternatively, there was a new and other cause for the accident.

 Also, particularly with respect to tiles, consideration must be given as to whether the tiles were wet or contaminated with a substance at the time, which would affect the coefficient of friction testing.
 Additionally, whether the surface was sloping or otherwise is also a relevant consideration.

-There are occasions where you have collected evidence of an injury you suffered on someone else’s property, where the premises’ occupier does not need to accept liability.
+There are occasions where you have collected evidence of an injury that you suffered on someone else’s property, and the owner or occupier of the premises does not have any liability to you.

-One way the defence can dispute your case is by claiming the trip hazard was “obvious”.
+One way the defence can dispute your claim is by alleging that the trip hazard, for example, was “obvious”.
 There is legislative and judicial precedent to establish that if a risk is obvious, it may negate the liability of the owner or occupier of the premises.
-Meaning, the premises’ occupier can argue that the hazard was so obvious, it is assumed that it is generally acceptable for the injured party to have recognised it and taken the steps to avoid it.
+This means that the occupier or owner can argue that the hazard was obvious, and therefore it is assumed that the injured party did or should have recognised it and taken steps to avoid the hazard.

 Due to the complexity of these types of cases, hiring a personal injury lawyer in NSW can make all the difference in strategising what steps you need to take to successfully prove your case.
 One possible defence is arguing that if the hazard was obvious to the injured party, it would also be known to the occupier, necessitating its repair.